Steiner-254/aws-reStart/Week 4/Day3.md

 ## Network access control list (network ACL)
 - A network ACL acts like a firewall.
 In the AWS Cloud, it is used to protect a subnet.

+# System Hardening
+- You will learn how to:

+>> Explain the principle of systems hardening and how it is applied to computer security

+>> Describe baselines and explain why they are important

+>> Describe how to harden different systems and the techniques that are used

+>> Identify the tools that are used to detect and show common security configuration problems